Different Forms of Communication

 Verbal communication

 Verbal communication is when we use spoken language to communicate with others.
 We use words, phrases, sentences, conversations, etc. in the form of verbal conversations.
+Verbal communication involves the spoken word.
+It includes conversations, speeches, phone calls, video chats, and presentations.
+As one of the most basic forms of communication, it allows for immediate feedback and clarification.
 It can be done face to face with another person or with a group of people.
 This can also include telephonic conversations, skype calls, etc. Many times we use non-verbal communication along with verbal communication.
 These include visual cues and body language.

 Non-verbal communication

 Non-verbal communication includes any other communication that is not verbal such as gestures, signs, facial expressions, etc. Verbal communication is frequently supplemented by non-verbal communication.
+This type of communication goes beyond words and includes body language, facial expressions, gestures, posture, and eye contact.
+Nonverbal cues often reveal true emotions and can support or contradict verbal messages.
 It supplements it.
 However, it can be used as the sole mode of communication as well such as sign languages.
 Using sign language is a form of communication.
 There are various sign languages such as:

 Non-verbal communication also consists of body posture, pointing, eye contact, touch, and overall movements of the body.
 It also consists of the tone, pitch, and quality of the voice.